 Redress mapped all Java installations across Kalahari’s infrastructure: data centre servers (including VMware virtualised clusters), application servers running the reservation and property management platforms, point-of-sale systems at resort properties, guest services terminals, and end-user workstations.
 Every installation was catalogued with its specific Java version, update level, download date, and deployment purpose — the four data points required to determine commercial licensing obligations under Oracle’s terms.

-For each Java installation, Redress determined whether a commercial licence was required under Oracle's licensing rules.
-This analysis identified three categories: (a) installations running Java versions that were free under Oracle's terms (certain older versions and specific update levels carry no commercial obligation), (b) installations that could be migrated to open-source Java alternatives (such as Eclipse Temurin, Amazon Corretto, or Azul Zulu) without affecting application functionality, and (c) installations that genuinely required Oracle's Java SE subscription under the current licensing terms.
-This categorisation was the critical step that determined the true scope of any licensing obligation.
+For each Java installation, Redress determined whether a commercial licence was required under Oracle’s licensing rules.
+This analysis identified three categories: (a) installations running Java versions that were free under Oracle’s terms, (b) installations that could be migrated to open-source Java alternatives (such as Eclipse Temurin, Amazon Corretto, or Azul Zulu) without affecting application functionality, and (c) installations that genuinely required Oracle’s Java SE subscription under the current licensing terms.

 The analysis produced a detailed, audit-ready report documenting every Java installation, its licensing status, and the evidence supporting each classification.
-Where installations fell into the free-use or migration-eligible categories, Redress documented the specific Oracle licensing terms, Java version numbers, and technical evidence that supported the classification.
-This documentation would form the factual basis for the negotiation with Oracle — replacing Oracle's estimate-based $1 million claim with a verified, installation-by-installation compliance position.
+Where installations fell into the free-use or migration-eligible categories, Redress documented the specific Oracle licensing terms, Java version numbers, and technical evidence.
+This documentation would form the factual basis for the negotiation — replacing Oracle’s estimate-based $1 million claim with a verified, installation-by-installation compliance position.

 The Java environment audit revealed that Oracle’s $1 million claim was substantially inflated.
 A significant proportion of Kalahari’s Java installations either did not require a commercial licence or could be brought into compliance through migration rather than subscription purchase.